Paris Pitstops

 Au Vieux Paris d'Arcole, 24 Rue Chanoinesse, 75004 Paris, France

 If it's charm you want, this little restaurant and wine bar just around the corner from Notre Dame Cathedral has it in spades.
 The building, which has retained much of it's medieval character, was completed as part of Notre Dame in 1512.
 It initially served as housing for the Canon of Notre Dame and even a Pope, before taking on patrons as a wine bar in 1723, making it one of the oldest bars in Paris.
 Even though I didn't eat here, I perused the menu of traditional French fare.
 Be aware, it sports some quirks as the translations don't always match up, but the exceptionally attentive and pleasant staff are happy to answer your questions.
 While it is on the pricier side, it's exactly what you would expect to pay in this neighborhood and at least you get what you pay for (which is more than I can say for other establishments in this tourist hub).
-I don't know wine, so I took my delightful server's recommendation and was happy for it.
-He gave me a mid- range red that didn't cost a fortune and it was the perfect refreshment to overcome the experience of being herded and shuffled through Notre Dame.
-The street is quiet, with the exception of a car or motorcyle once in a while, and the perfect place for a romantic cuddle.
-Check out the two other houses near by from the same period.
+I don't know wine, so I took my delightful server's recommendation and was happy about it.
+He gave me a mid-range red that didn't cost a fortune and it was the perfect refreshment to overcome the experience of being herded through Notre Dame.
+The street is quiet, with the exception of a car or motorcycle once in a while, and the perfect place for a romantic cuddle.
+Check out the two other houses nearby from the same period.
 I understand they still belong to the bishopship and house the Bishop of Paris to this day.

 LADURÉE, 14, rue de Castiglione, 75001 Paris

-In my book, no trip to Paris is complete without a stop at Ladurée... especially if French macaroons are your thing.
-Even if they aren't, there are lots of other sweets to tempt you, so stop in anyway!
-There are a few locations around Paris (and beyond), all boasting an array of flavorful delights but, this one at 14 rue de Castiglione is my go-to for the full 19th century experience.
-My favorite is the "Marie Antoinette", which closely resembles the "tea" flavor commonly found in the U.S. You can also have actual tea here and spend a few hours lavishing yourself with goodies before walking it off around the sights.
-For you fanatics.... there is a kiosk at Charles de Gaulle airport, although I can't remember which part of the international terminal it's located in because I was running to my gate and even risked missing my plane when I stopped to grab some of these for the ride home.
+Ladurée’s iconic macarons finally arrived on the scene in 1930, invented by Louis-Ernest Ladurée’s grandson, Pierre Desfontaines.
+My favorite is the "Marie Antoinette", which closely resembles the "tea" flavor commonly found in the U.S. You can also have actual tea here (and coffee) and spend a few hours lavishing yourself with goodies before walking it off around the sights.
+For you fanatics who live in Ladurée deserts... there is a kiosk at Charles de Gaulle airport, although I can't remember which part of the international terminal it's located in because I was running to my gate (and even risked missing my plane when I stopped to grab some of these for the ride home).
 A tip on this strategy... don't buy them before going through security.
-If you really want to take them home, plan ahead and get them in the terminal.
-This way you'll be able to carry them with you and maximize their longevity.
+If you really want to take them home, get them after you pass border control, on the way to your gate.
+This way you'll be able to keep them from getting crushed and maximize their longevity.
 If you manage to get them home unscathed (or uneaten), they'll last about a week refrigerated.
 If you're lucky enough to have one in your city back home, then you know what to do!